Rock Island Line (I), The

 But we do; Lead Belly's only known live recording, made some six months before his death in 1949, includes "The Rock Island Line."
 He performs the patter as he does on his Folkways recordings, along with the additional "A, B, C" verse from the Capitol 78.
 He introduces the piece as a work song. -PJS

 Bragg also states that Lonnie Donegan's recording of this was what started the whole skiffle boom in Britain.
-Odd, since Donegan's recording is both vocally and instrumentally inferior to Lead Belly's -- but perhaps the British had trouble with Lead Belly's pronunciation.
+Odd, since Donegan's recording is both vocally and instrumentally inferior to Lead Belly's -- but of course most hadn't heard Lead Belly.
+And perhaps the British had trouble with Lead Belly's pronunciation.
 As a northerner, I know I do, on some of his songs. - RBW

 Go to the Ballad Search form